 VFIN 1.920.101

-These lists may contain links that allow deeper, often resolving to another data-type.
+These lists may contain links that allow digging deeper, often resolving to another data-type.
 For example the entries in the above list could link to another list of words of given PoS (all adjectives), or to a KWIC-result listing the occurrences.

 Also to mention here nested or grouped lists (aka lists of lists aka trees), main example being probably the word profiles (aka collocational profiles aka word sketches).
 They are special in that they describe pairs (lemma + key), usually for one lemma (i.e. one result lists all collocational partners for one lemma).